Lightspots/kotlin-websites/Readme.md

 # Kotlin Websites

-A repo containing multiple websites projects done with kotlin.
+A repo containing multiple website projects written in kotlin.

 ## reitstall-goldberghof.de

-The new webpage for https://reistall-goldberghof.de
+The new website of https://reitstall-goldberghof.de